 From what I’ve seen in the opening credits, it looks like there’s still some more characters that need to be introduced.
 I just hope that the series doesn’t end up introducing too many characters and causing some characters to not appear as much as they could have.

 But even with that potential issue, Monthly Girls’ Nozaki-kun is still rather funny and amusing to watch.
-I’ve enjoyed seeing this series turn some of the shojo tropes onto their ears, and I think that is what helps to make the show as funny as it is.
+I’ve enjoyed seeing this series turn some of the shojo tropes onto their head, and I think that is what helps to make the show as funny as it is.

 Right now, I’m still enjoying watching Monthly Girls’ Nozaki-kun, and I’m looking forward to seeing what happens in Episode Four.